Snackels/WRO_Future-Engineer_Sunflower/README.md

-# The Documentation for WRO Future Engineer 2023
+# The best of the best Documentation for WRO Future Engineer 2023 in the entire multiverse 😆😆
+by Team *YBR-GPA4.0* (The name was inspired by our first letter of our nickname, So it G stand for Gain, A stand for Atom, and we think that it will sound better if we add P so its mean Grade per attitude.)

 ![](https://lh3.googleusercontent.com/u/0/drive-viewer/AJc5JmS-gvzix8rqHiP9ptq7tHeZygsObiNOmIOgPZ77TDPFEsBTKvNW-LatH-ngLn_0nhACZ-FHElf1pMwIivX24kCyNMjfTw=w1920-h929)